Saharu Nusaiba Kannanari

 Saharu Nusaiba Kannanari is an Indian author best known for his debut novel, Chronicle of an Hour and a Half.
 This novel was shortlisted for the JCB prize and was the winner of the Crossword Award for Indian English writers in 2024.

 Biography

 Kannanari is a native of Areekode town in Malappuram district, Kerala.
 He holds a bachelor's degree in political science from Aligarh Muslim University and a master's degree in political science from Jawaharlal Nehru University.
-His second book, The Menon Investigation, is set to be released in 2025.
+His second book, The Menon Investigation, was released in 2025.